 “This is a program for Australia.”

-Minderoo Foundation is working with a range of Australian volunteer partners to stand up the Australian Resilience Corps including through the preparation of training material and support of preparedness activities.
-Volunteer partners include Volunteering Australia, Disaster Relief Australia, Red Cross, Rural Aid, Lifeline Australia, Lions, Rotary WA, BlazeAid, and the Australian Institute of Disaster Resilience (AIDR).
+Minderoo Foundation is working with a range of partners to stand up the Australian Resilience Corps including through the preparation of training material and support of preparedness activities.
+They include Volunteering Australia, Disaster Relief Australia, Red Cross, Rural Aid, Lifeline Australia, Lions, Rotary WA, BlazeAid, and the Australian Institute of Disaster Resilience (AIDR).

 In Australia, 97 per cent of all disaster funding is spent after the event, with just three per cent committed to mitigation measures ahead of a natural disaster.